zarf-dev/zarf/README.md

 [![asciicast](https://asciinema.org/a/475530.svg)](https://asciinema.org/a/475530)

-## Docs
+## Getting Started

-To learn more about Zarf and its use cases visit [docs.zarf.dev](https://docs.zarf.dev/docs/zarf-overview).
+To try Zarf out for yourself, visit the ["Try It Now"](https://zarf.dev/install) section on our website, and if you want to learn more about Zarf and its use cases visit [docs.zarf.dev](https://docs.zarf.dev/docs/zarf-overview).

-From there you can learn about [installation](https://docs.zarf.dev/docs/operator-manual/set-up-and-install), [using the CLI](https://docs.zarf.dev/docs/user-guide/the-zarf-cli/), [making packages](https://docs.zarf.dev/docs/user-guide/zarf-packages/), and the [Zarf package schema](https://docs.zarf.dev/docs/user-guide/zarf-schema).
+From the docs you can learn more about [installation](https://docs.zarf.dev/docs/operator-manual/set-up-and-install), [using the CLI](https://docs.zarf.dev/docs/user-guide/the-zarf-cli/), [making packages](https://docs.zarf.dev/docs/user-guide/zarf-packages/), and the [Zarf package schema](https://docs.zarf.dev/docs/user-guide/zarf-schema).

 ## Developing